webhintio/hint/docs/user-guide/rules/highest-available-document-mode.md

 ## Why is this important?

 Internet Explorer 8/9/10 support [document compatibility modes][doc modes].
-Because of this, even if the site's visitor is using, let's say, Internet Explorer 9, it's possible that Internet Explorer will not use the latest rendering engine, and instead, decide to render your page using the Internet Explorer 5.5 rendering engine.
+Because of this, even if the site’s visitor is using, let’s say, Internet Explorer 9, it’s possible that Internet Explorer will not use the latest rendering engine, and instead, decide to render your page using the Internet Explorer 5.5 rendering engine.